How to Create a Landing Page in 8 Steps

 If you don’t know exactly where to start, try answering these questions:

 - Who is this for?
 Are you targeting a specific group of people or your whole market?
-What are your customers like?
+Who are your ideal customers?
 What do they want to accomplish?
-What are their pain points?
+Can you identify their pain points?

 - What do you want them to do?
 Whether it’s “buy a product,” “sign up for an event” or “fill out a form,” make sure you have one — and only one — action you want the visitor to take.